pixelcog/parallax.js/README.md

 ## Usage

+Please note, that `<!DOCTYPE html>` on top of your document is required!

 ### Via data attributes

 To easily add a parallax effect behind an element, add `data-parallax="scroll"` to the element you want to use, and specify an image with `data-image-src="/path/to/image.jpg"`.